Deeyannnah/alx-system_engineering-devops/0x00-shell_basics/README.md

-1. pwd - prints the absolute path name of the current working directory
+0. pwd - Prints the absolute path name of the current working directory
+1. ls - Display content of current directory